These 5 Road Trips In Rhode Island Will Lead You To Places You’ll Never Forget

-While the 48 by 37 miles making up Rhode Island doesn’t sound like much, the amount of places to see all over the state make this an ideal place for road trips with friends and family alike.
-Here are five Rhody road trips in the state that each include fun and unique attractions:
+While the 48 by 37 miles making up Rhode Island doesn’t sound like much, the number of places to see all over the state make this an ideal place for road trips with friends and family alike.
+Here are five of the best road trips in Rhode Island that you can take to explore some fun and unique attractions:

-With scenic routes, islands, historic sites and nature trails, Rhode Island has some of the most amazing sites in the country.
+With scenic routes, islands, historic sites, and nature trails, the Ocean State has some of the most amazing sites in the country.
 Can you think of any additional best road trips in Rhode Island we may have missed?
 Please give us your suggestions in the comments.